hongkailiu123/RestaurantOrdersManager/README.md

 Managers will use Feast to help operate their restaurants, and this application would be applicable to every restaurant after an adaption.
 Developing an application for restaurant operations sounds practical.
-I love to apply what I learn in real life.
+I love to apply what I learned in real life.
 Also,
 I dream of having a restaurant and hope to use my self-developed application to help operate my own restaurant.